Treatment Referral Resources

 - Email us at email@example.com

-- Or, if you are a MyERC member, click here to access the Quick Admit form.
+- Or click here to access the Quick Admit form.

 Our is Clinical Assessment Team is available to answer any of your questions about the referral process, treatment programs and aftercare planning.
-Additionally, we invite you to click here to review Frequently Asked Questions regarding Eating Recovery Center’s admissions process, insurance contracts and our commitment to engaging referring professionals in the treatment of their patients
+Additionally, we invite you to see the FAQ section below for more information about our admissions process, insurance contracts and our commitment to engaging referring professionals in the treatment of their patients.

 When to refer a patient